karanpratapsingh/HyperTrade/README.md

 - Use `make stop` to stop the local minikube cluster.

-#### Deployment
+### Deployment

-Deployment is handled through a manually dispatched github action `deploy.yml`.
+Deployments are done automatically via `deploy.yml` github actions on merge with `main` branch.
+It also supports manual deployment as well.
 But first we need to provision our infrastructure.

 _Note: Infrastructure we're about to provision has it's own cost!_